andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ### AINFT.sol

-The `AINFT.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Interactive AI NFT Avatars.
+The `AINFT.sol` contract is responsible for managing the 721 non-fungible token (NFT) avatars in Interactive AINFT Avatars.
 Players can purchase avatars and own them using this contract.

 Important code snippets from `AINFT.sol`: